-Afternoon: Your Trip Experience Leader will lead you on an orientation walk around the vicinity of our hotel.
-The remainder of the afternoon is free to relax and settle in after your overnight flight.
+Afternoon: The afternoon is free to relax and settle in after your overnight flight.
 Later, our group will gather for a Welcome Briefing at the hotel.

 Dinner: At the hotel.
 Our Welcome Dinner will be a great opportunity to get to know your fellow travelers and toast to the journey ahead.